Italian and Music (BA)

 - a year spent studying or working in Italy

-- the option in both subjects to write a dissertation lets you choose a topic that draws on both disciplines
+- the option in both subjects to write a dissertation that may draw on both disciplines

 - exploring music within a broad cultural context, embracing the literary, the social and the political